onja-org/html-exercises/16-project-html/index.md

 ## Pages

-Your project will consist of the following pages:
+We won't be creating all the possible pages in this website.
+Instead, we'll be building at least the following 6 example pages:

 - Homepage
 - List of all HTML rules